LennaHammer/English/EVP/out/words_adjective.md

 ## 1827. mutual ## adjective
 /ˈmjuː.tʃu.əl/ OPINION
 [C1]When two or more people have a mutual feeling, they have the same opinion about each other.
-- mutual admiration/respect
+- mutual `admiration/respect`
-- He doesn't like her, and I suspect the feeling's mutual.
+- He doesn't like her, and I suspect `the feeling's` mutual.

 ## 1828. mutual ## adjective
 /ˈmjuː.tʃu.əl/ FRIEND/INTEREST
 [C1]When two or more people have a mutual friend or interest, they have the same one.
-- Andrew and Jean were introduced to each other by a mutual friend.
+- Andrew and Jean were introduced to each other by a mutual `friend`.

 ## 1829. naive ## adjective
 /nɑɪˈiːv/